Skip to content

 response_time>1000 and status>=500

 LogchefQL supports accessing nested fields using dot notation.
-This works seamlessly with:
+This works with:

 • Map columns (e.g., Map(String, String))